openhoangnc/box-browser/Contributing.md

-FOSS browser contributors guide.
+BOX Browser contributors guide.

-# FOSS Browser.
+# BOX Browser.
 Contributor's guidelines

 # How to contribute

 Great!
-FOSS Browser continues to improve from the contributions of its users.
-This could include code contributions, feature requests, and bug fixes for [FOSS Browser](https://github.com/scoute-dich/browser).
+BOX Browser continues to improve from the contributions of its users.
+This could include code contributions, feature requests, and bug fixes for [BOX Browser](https://github.com/scoute-dich/browser).
-Thank you for your interest in contributing to FOSS Browser.
+Thank you for your interest in contributing to BOX Browser.
 I appreciate all help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.
 To ensure the process of contributing is as smooth as possible, here are a few guidelines for you to follow.

 - Remember to Create an Issue before submitting any major changes like a new feature or UI changes etc. Changes like the addition of new language or spelling mistakes don't require issue creation.
 ---